The Week in Press Releases: 11 Stories You Need to See

-A roundup of the most newsworthy press releases from PR Newswire this week, including new products from Cholula® and Tempur Sealy's plans to acquire Mattress Firm.
+A roundup of the most newsworthy press releases from PR Newswire this week, including the top vacation homes in the U.S. and the biggest challenges facing journalists.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.